St. Thomas Episcopal Church

 What should I wear?

 People wear all sorts of things to St. Thomas.
-Our Saturday night service is very casual (our priest often wears jeans and her cowboy boots!).
 Most people wear what would be considered Coastal “dressy casual” on Sunday mornings.
 Ladies wear slacks or a skirt; men wear slacks and a collared shirt.
 But some are more casual.
 There is no dress code!

 Are there programs for children and youth?